minghz/minghz.github.io/index.md

 In my spare time, I like to saciate my curiosity by learning a bunch of different things that aren't necessarially related to technology.

+This site is still under construction, but I will soon update it with some links to some random shenannigans I've been up to.